ebay managed payments

 • Selling: The flexible checkout makes things easier for buyers.

-• Receive Your Payouts: Simplified payouts send money directly into your account.
+• Receive Your Payouts: Simplified eBay payouts send money directly into your account.

 • Management: With simplified fees, management becomes smoother.